 Rani was one of our very first girls in our Aftercare home, Roja in 2006.
 She stayed with us for four months, and then left to stay with her then boyfriend (now husband).
 A year later she attended an Avalanche wilderness camp that we hosted near Ooty.
 She had lost a lot of weight and was clearly struggling physically.
 She shared with us that her hopes for marriage had not come to pass and she wondered if she could come back to the Aftercare home.
-We agreed, and for the next two years she stayed industrious on her Aari loom, making beautiful embroidered bags and pillow covers.
-We employed her, gave her a safe place to live and made sure she took her ART medicine every day.
+We agreed, and for the next two years, she stayed industrious on her Aari loom, making beautifully embroidered bags and pillow covers.
+We employed her, gave her a safe place to live, and made sure she took her ART medicine every day.

 One day, she and another girl in the home, Jamila, disappeared without warning after stealing money from our German volunteer for a bus fare out of Ooty.
 The two girls were three months deep into the planned reintegration phase of our program.
-They had moved out the Aftercare center, and had moved to the YWCA, a local hostel for working girls.
+They had moved out of the Aftercare center and had moved to the YWCA, a local hostel for working girls.
 Freedom Firm's plan was that all girls eventually move out of the home and into the real world where their status as a trafficked girl would no longer be remembered, and they could move beyond stigma and be reabsorbed into mainstream society.

 Within the first few months at the YWCA, they both picked up boyfriends and began riding around Ooty on the back of motorcycles.
 Shortly after, they left Ooty, and headed for their old aftercare home with Oasis to pick up old paychecks from that organization, replete with horror stories fabricated from the two years they shared with Freedom Firm.
 They were angry at Freedom Firm, and worked hard to justify their actions to their old aftercare home workers at Oasis.